CCBDA-UPC/Assignments-2025/Lab06.md

 ### Managing the configuration and the environment variables correctly

-The Learner Lab creates a new set of credentials for every session.
-It is **mandatory** that you get every new set of credentials and **immediately**  update the contents of `$HOME/.aws/config`.
-Such credentials will be used for every AWS CLI command that you type in your **local computer**.
+Each session of the Learner Lab generates a new set of AWS credentials.
+It is **essential** that you retrieve these credentials at the start of every session and **immediately** update the contents of your `$HOME/.aws/config` file.
+These credentials are required for all AWS CLI commands executed on your **laptop**.

-The Django web app, on his side, uses a `.env` file to define the configuration values for a set of variables **including** the ones defined in `$HOME/.aws/config`.
-That means, you'd need to **also** update every `.env` file with the new AWS set of credentials.
-For that matter, an administrative script named `.housekeeping\scripts\updateAWS.py` is provided in the Django web app repository.
-You **must** run the script right after updating `$HOME/.aws/config` for each and every `.env` file that you are using.
+The Django web application, in turn, relies on a `.env` file to configure various environment variables—**including** those defined in `$HOME/.aws/config`.
+This means you must also **update** each `.env` file with the new credentials.
+To streamline this process, an administrative script is included in the Django web app repository: `.housekeeping/scripts/updateAWS.py`.
+You **must execute** this script **after** updating `$HOME/.aws/config` to ensure that all relevant `.env` files are properly synchronized.

-Remember that the Docker image imports the values declared in the `.env` file into a set of "environment variables".
+Keep in mind that Docker reads the values defined in the `.env` file and loads them as environment variables within its containers.

-Finally, you'll see below that Elastic BeanStalk defines its own set of "environment variables" that are communicated to its running Docker container.
+Additionally, AWS Elastic Beanstalk defines and manages its own environment variables, which are passed into the running Docker container during deployment.

 <img alt="Lab06-configuration.png" src="images/Lab06-configuration.png"/>

 > [!tip]
-> **Verify that you understand** the information flow depicted above and **keep it present** when facing any issue that may be due to a lack of synchronization on the correct values of the variables used by each executing item (CLI or webapp in different souroundings: your local computer, Docker, AWS Elastic Beanstalk).
-That will save you wasted time while facing any appearing issue.
+> **Understand and internalize** the flow of configuration values as shown in the diagram above.
+Being aware of how each environment (local CLI, Django app, Docker container, and Elastic Beanstalk) relies on properly synchronized variables will help you diagnose and resolve issues more efficiently.

 > [!tip]
-> It is advisable to have different `.env` files such as `local.env`, `production.env`, `aws.env` to match the assets used in every step of the application life-cycle.
+> It is a good practice to maintain separate `.env` files—such as `local.env`, `production.env`, and `aws.env`—to align with the specific configurations required at different stages of the application lifecycle.

 ### Identification of the current EC2 instance